frxderic/frxderic/README.md

 current Projects include:
 - using ComputerVision to analyse Neuroimaging data + classify Gliomas
 - automate segmentation tasks in the analysis of microscopy images
-- building AutoML applications for large datasets
+- building AutoML applications for large medical datasets